 Women were asked to adhere to the trust's COVID-19 infection prevention and control measures as part of the appointments booking process.
 For example, women were asked not to bring children to their appointments where possible and partners were not able to stay overnight.
-Women were asked to inform their midwife of a positive COVID-19 test or if living with someone else who tested positive age in the matter of the trust website.
+Women were asked to inform their midwife of a positive COVID-19 test or if living with someone else who tested positive.
+This information was clearly displayed on the trust website.